 In the Art Studio we’ll be enjoying painting these beautiful holy objects.
 And so that no one misses out we’ve also created a space for our younger artists to get involved too.
 Artists young and old art invited to join us in the Art Studio from 1 pm – 4.00 pm.
 Bring your calm creativity and we’ll provide all other materials.
 By donation.

-Saturday 20 January from 11 am to 12 noon in the Tara Room.
+Saturday 17 February from 10:30 am onwards in the Tara Room.